 - Right-click the GIF and select “Copy Gif Address.”

 - A new page opens.
-Right-click “Download Link,” then choose “Save Link As…”
+Right-click on “Download Link,” then choose “Save link as…”

 - Give your file a name or use the preselected one, then choose “Save.”